cubimedrub/macworp/Readme.md

-# MaCWorP - Massive aCcessible Workflow Platform
+# MAcWorP - Massive aCcessible Workflow Platform

 MaCWorp is a web application to give workflow developers a simple way to make their workflows easily accessible via a web browser for everyone.